vivekkandasamy/Udacity-courses/Data structures and Algorithms nanodegree/2. Data Structures/Readme.md

 ## Project 2
 Here __python os__ module is used to search the files inside the directories.

-Since there can be any number of sub directories, recursion model is used to cover maximum sub directories.
+Since there can be any number of sub directories, recursion model is used to cover all sub directories.

+## Project 4
+Check if the user is on the given group.
+If not, check the subgroup and its subgroup

+Since the depth of sub groups is not predefined, recursion model is used.